bcbio/bcbio-nextgen/docs/contents/cwl.rst

   `Microsoft Azure <https://azure.microsoft.com>`_.

 - `toil <https://github.com/BD2KGenomics/toil>`_ -- parallel local and
   distributed cluster runs.
-Distributed runs on clusters like SLURM and SGE are still under development.
+Distribution on cluster schedulers like SLURM and SGE is still under development.

 We plan to continue to expand CWL support to include more components of bcbio, and also need to evaluate the workflow on larger, real life analyses.
 This